 Typically, in the week leading up to Easter, the Pope travels to other churches in Rome to perform holy rites.
 It’s an amazing thing to do when visiting Rome with kids for Spring break or a romantic weekend getaway in Italy.

-The best way to explore Rome is by eating your way through it.
+The best way to explore Rome is by eating your way through on a Roman food tour.
 Indulge in mouthwatering pasta, pizza, and tiramisu to your heart’s content.

-Then work off those carbs as you explore the Eternal City climbing the Spanish Steps, seeing the Colosseum, the Parthenon, Piazza Navona and more.
+Then work off those carbs as you explore the Eternal City climbing the Spanish Steps, seeing the Colosseum, the Parthenon, Piazza Navona, and more.
+There are also some great day trips from Rome by train.

 The mesmerizing Andalusian capital city of Seville is absolutely one of the best places to visit in Europe in April.
-Orange blossoms scent the air from the 40,000 trees around the city.
+Plan a 3-day Seville itinerary when orange blossoms scent the air from the 40,000 trees around the city.

-You can join the colorful flamenco dancers at the annual Sevilla Swing Festival.
-But the biggest happening is Semana Santa – the Holy Week leading up to Easter Sunday.
-It is a captivating event that commemorates the passion and death of Jesus Christ.
+When Easter takes place in April, Semana Santa – the Holy Week leading up to Easter Sunday is a captivating event with religious processions commemorating the passion and death of Jesus Christ.

 Seville is known for its unique blend of Gothic and Moorish architecture.
 La Giralda, the Mudejer style bell tower attached to the gothic Seville Cathedral, was a former mosque minaret.
 Climb to the top for an amazing view of the city.